praveek/launch.en/help/extension-reference/web/adobe-target-extension/overview.md

 ---
-title: Adobe Target Extension
+title: Adobe Target Extension Overview
-seo-title: Adobe Target Extension in Adobe Experience Platform Launch
-description: Information about the options available when using the Adobe Target extension to build a rule
-seo-description: Adobe Target Extension in Adobe Experience Platform Launch
+description: Learn about the Adobe Target extension in Adobe Experience Platform Launch.
 ---

-# Adobe Target Extension
+# Adobe Target extension overview

 Use this reference for information about the options available when using this extension to build a rule.